Prelude: Prelude

 I breathe within, both near and far.

-where I breathe there is no death,
+3. And where I breathe there is no death,

 and meadows glow with beauties rife.